libreofficeid/LibreOffice-7-Video-Release/README.md

-# Short Video for LibreOffice 7.0 Release
+# Video for LibreOffice 7.0 Release

 Short video to announce LibreOffice 7.0 release by Rania Amina.